 My thoughts were all over the place.
 They whizzed round and round in circles, in utter confusion… Why?
 What was it all about?
 And what next?

-Not knowing the depth of the disease I wept silently through the night, thinking I had a few years to live.
+Not knowing the depth of the ailment, I wept silently through the night, thinking I had a few years to live.
 At that time my daughter was 5 years.

-With limited internet exposure those days, I remember pleading to the Almighty to give me 5 more years so that she is 10 and in a position to manage herself.
-And when she was 10, I asked for another extension of 5 years and once she came of 15, from then on I get up every morning and just thank God for giving me an opportunity to live the day and try to make the most it.
+With limited internet exposure those days, I remember pleading to the Almighty to give me 5 years so that she is 10 and in some position at least to manage herself.
+When she came of 10, I asked for an extension of 5 years Once she became 15, from then on, I get up every morning and purely thank God for giving me an opportunity to live the day and try to make the most it.
 It might sound strange but yes these were my intimate conversations with the Almighty!
 Only the person going through it would be able to relate to these situations.

-From then on my personal mantra is Thank you God for thinking of me and keeping me alive and am doing fine!
+From then on my personal mantra is Thank you God for thinking of me and keeping me alive and letting me doing fine!
 These words replace any negative thoughts and all through my journey this has grounded and centered me.

-I have worked hard on myself in terms of mind body and soul and have come a long way.
+I have genuinely worked very hard on myself in terms of mind body and soul and have come a long way.
 I am an active Patient Representative for the Middle East Arthritis Foundation.

 What I can share is my experience.
 Nobody has all the answers.
-We should always be in learning mode.
+We should always be in a learning mode mindset.
 I want to create awareness and inspiration for those battling adversity to pursue their dreams and not allow a medical diagnosis to detour them.
 It has made me realize how important it is to live each day in the moment.

-I take this platform to thank my supportive and loving husband and loving daughter duo to being my solid partners in this journey called RA Positive+.
+I take this platform to thank my supportive and beloved husband and caring daughter to being my solid partners in this journey called RA Positive+.
 They are my rock and mortar on the road to my wellbeing!
 And my family and friends who pray for me relentlessly!

 Let’s board this train and learn and share our experiences and spread hope and health!

-My warm regards is sent to all as we each continue our journeys on our road back to health!
+My warm regards, sent to all as we each continue our journeys on our road back to health and wellbeing!